yorkie-team/yorkie/CONTRIBUTING.md

 The coding style suggested by the Golang community is used in Yorkie.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

+### Test

+Code that is written needs to be tested to ensure that it achieves the desired behavior.
+And organize our tests to fit the responsibilities of our test cases.

+It is recommended to write tests in a `given / when / then` structure, and it is recommended to write them in order from success case to exception case.

+#### Unit test

+Test the implemented source code.
+Write in the package that implements the source code.

+#### Integration test

+Test the interface exposed to the user.
+Usability can be checked.
+Write in test/integration.

+#### Stress test

+Test performance.
+Write in test/stress.

 ### Format of the commit message

 We follow a rough convention for commit messages that is designed to answer two questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.